sparkflows/sparkflows-docs/docs/agentic-ai-guide/human-in-the-loop.rst

 #. **Gate only that branch.**

 .. figure:: ../_assets/agentic-ai-guide/hitl/po-approver-canvas.png
-   :alt: Purchase Order Approver canvas with the Condition and Human Approval nodes highlighted
+   :alt: The Purchase Order Approver canvas, where a Condition routes high-value orders to a Human Approval gate
    :width: 95%

    The **Purchase Order Approver** example.
 Two Agent Nodes validate the PO and